BrianDriscollCode/title_boxing_store/README.md

 ### Reusable Components

 This application uses reusable components to create web pages using structured data.
-Specifically, these are the reusable components in the application:
+Specifically, these are the reusable components in the application code.
+The React JavaScript files in these folders utilize redux state to populate the page with user account information and product information:

 1. components/body/product
 2. component/body/product/single